 - Go easy on the coffee grounds — a little bit is great but too much can be a problem.
 Just like us, your compost shouldn’t have too much caffeine!

-- Pet waste — this can be harmful to your compost so definitely avoid.
+- Pet waste — specifically dog and cat waste can be harmful to your compost so definitely avoid.
 There are other specific composting pet waste products available at your local hardware and gardening store

 - Weeds with seed heads — they can re-sprout in your compost and come back to haunt you